CedricTan/LSE_IRG/README.md

 If you want to contact us about more details, come through me on Github or email c.tan21@lse.ac.uk

-Alternatively, find our group members on LinkedIn.
+Alternatively, find our group members on LinkedIn through LSE IRG under the LSE BIG.